 The 2016 Flood Legacy

-When floodwater sits on and around a concrete slab for days or weeks, the slab absorbs an enormous volume of water.
-Concrete is porous, and extended submersion saturates it far beyond normal moisture levels.
-Even after the visible water recedes and the surface appears dry, the interior of the slab can remain saturated for months or even years.
-The floodwater also carries contaminants: dissolved salts, organic matter, and minerals that become deposited within the pore structure of the concrete as the water eventually evaporates.
+When floodwater stands on and around a slab for days, the concrete absorbs an enormous volume of water.
+It is porous, and prolonged submersion saturates it far past normal levels.
+Even after the water recedes and the surface looks and feels dry, the interior of the slab can hold moisture for months or years.
+The floodwater also leaves behind what it carried: dissolved salts, organic matter, and minerals that settle into the pore structure of the concrete as the water slowly evaporates out.

 Planning a Baton Rouge Epoxy Project?